 Advancing Arts Education Through Systems Improvement and Research Translation

-Her research centers on the intersection of rigor, equity, and sustainability—ensuring that arts education is both academically robust and institutionally viable.
+Her scholarship centers on the intersection of rigor, equity, and sustainability—ensuring that arts education is academically robust and institutionally viable.

 Doctoral Research